LarryTheFatCat/Website-Login-Screen/readme.md

 This project was made by TwoThreeTwo, the GitHub Repository it is under.

-Using this project in your website is completely free, but if you want to give me credit for it, you can do so by giving me a link to the GitHub Repository.
+Feel free to use this template on your own project, but if it is used in use that other people will be using it, then give credit on the release.
+If you have any questions or concerns, feel free to contact me on Discord (TwoThreeTwo#6969).
+This repository is now archived due to it being out of work!